CodesBySoumabha/Intro/README.md

 # Intro
 Welcome!
-I'm Soumabha Ghosh, a passionate developer and tech enthusiast.
+I'm Soumabha Ghosh, a passionate developer and tech a  enthusiast.
 This repository serves as an introduction to my work, skills, and projects.